mbn-code/mbn-code/README.md

 Co-founder & CTO at [Cryvanta](https://cryvanta.io), building EU-sovereign security infrastructure across endpoint telemetry, detection pipelines, AI-assisted analysis, and the platform underneath it.

-Based in Copenhagen, I work with Rust, C++, TypeScript, and Python.
-From low-level Windows systems to developer tools and web products.
+Based in Copenhagen, I work with Rust, C++, TypeScript, and Python across low-level Windows systems, developer tools, and web products.
 This is my personal GitHub, so it also contains experiments, university work, games, and projects built simply to learn something new.

 ### Selected work